Authentication / Spoofable Client IP Address

 Description

-Spoofable client IP address is an authentication vulnerability (CWE-287) that occurs in infrastructure.
+Spoofable client IP address is an authentication vulnerability that occurs in infrastructure.
 This vulnerability occurs when an attacker is able to spoof their IP address, in order to bypass authentication.
 This is often done by impersonating the IP address of a trusted source, to gain access to systems or services.
 This is a serious security risk, as it can lead to malicious actors gaining access to privileged systems and data. (ref.
 OWASP Testing Guide)

 Risk